haris-hm/gb-render/README.md

 # GB-Render

-Addon designed to streamline the process of rendering grease bins for our research project.
+Addon designed to streamline the process of rendering grease bins for a research project.

 ## Installation
 1. Download the zip file from releases.